 | Buyer time required | 4-8 hours per contract | 15 minutes (review only) |

-What This Means for Every Business
+What This Means for Other Businesses

-Applicable to any business that:
+Works for any business that:

-- Purchases standard (non-custom) goods and services
+- Buys standard (non-custom) goods and services

 - Has historical procurement data for benchmarking

-- Spends buyer time on routine renewals
+- Has buyers spending time on routine renewals

 Available tools: